15 Best Art Therapy Prompts for Anxiety You Can Start Today

 The prompt: Design a shield that represents your strengths, resources, and protective factors against anxiety.

-Why it works: This shifts focus from vulnerability to resilience, reminding you of your capacity to cope.
+Why it works: Shifts focus from vulnerability to resilience — reminding you of your capacity to cope when anxiety makes you forget.

 Materials: Paper, any art materials